 - Get your canvas, crayons, hot gun glue, and a hair dryer ready.
 You might also want to get old newspapers to keep out any mess on the walls or the floor.
 Make sure you too are wearing an apron and gloves to prevent wax smears on yourself.

-- Arrange the crayons in the order that you wants – let’s say all shades of one color juxtaposed with the shades of other.
+- Arrange the crayons in the order that you want – let’s say all shades of one color juxtaposed with the shades of another.
 Rainbow colors are more popular with kids, though.

 - Now unwrap the crayons (optional – some don’t unwrap them, and it still gives great results).
 Hot glue them to the top edge of the canvas.
 You could also cut the crayons into half and then stick them in as it will give a more natural look with the top few centimeters being less conspicuously lined with real crayons.

-- Get the canvas stand against a wall in a slant position.
+- Get the canvas stand or an easel against a wall in a slant position.
 (You will already have spread out the newspapers underneath to catch the spills).

 - Now blow dry the crayons – with the dryer pointing downward (preferably).
 The crayons will start melting, and the melted wax will drip down.
 It will make an amazing sight ;)